Revvity/Slicer/README.md

 2. Create a new branch following the branch naming convention mentioned in a section above.

-3. Cherry-pick the SonoVol specific commits from the last used `SonoEQApp-vX.Y.Z-YYYY-MM-DD-SHA{9}` branch.
+3. Cherry-pick the Perkin Elmer specific commits from the last used `SonoEQApp-vX.Y.Z-YYYY-MM-DD-SHA{9}` branch.
 Resolve conflicts as needed.

-   - the commit hash included in each branch name is the Slicer *upstream* hash, so SonoVol specific commits may be viewed with the git range (`..`) operation:
+   - the commit hash included in each branch name is the Slicer *upstream* hash, so Perkin Elmer specific commits may be viewed with the git range (`..`) operation:
 ```
           git log --pretty=format:"%h" {SlicerSHA}..SonoEQApp-xyz-{SlicerSHA}
 ```